-Figure 4.5-3 rectangle watch side view
+Figure 4.5-3 rectangular watch side view

-4.6 AR glasses
+4.6 XR devices

-Presently, AR glasses come in a wide range of sizes.
+XR devices come in a wide range of sizes.
 Some are substantial and weighty, akin to headband-style headsets, while others are lightweight, resembling ordinary glasses.
-The larger variants often adopt a headband-style design, whereas the smaller ones are designed to the appearance of regular eyewear, Therefore, the average size of the investigated model is approximately 157.48 cm*130.92cm*41.22cm on width, length, and height respectively.
+The larger variants often adopt a headband-style design, whereas the smaller ones mimic the appearance of regular eyewear.
+Therefore, the average size of the investigated model is approximately 157.48 mm in width, 130.92mm in length, 41.22mmin height respectively (refer to Annex A.6).